zaraburton/Automated-eWaste-Unscrewing-Control-System/README.md

 ## Project Description

-This repository is for the control system of the technology demonstrator for autonomous screw removal from waste phones developed as part of the group project for my masters in Engineering Design at the University of Bristol, partnered with the Advanced Manufacturing Research Centre.
+This repository is for the control system of the technology demonstrator for autonomous screw removal from waste phones developed as part of the group project for my masters in Engineering Design at the University of Bristol.

+### Project Partners:
+- Will Smy developed the end effector
+- Nathan Wooster developed the vision system ([LinkedIn](https://www.linkedin.com/in/nathanwooster/), [GitHub](https://github.com/NWooster))
+### Supervisors
+- Mervyn White at the University of Bristol
+- Dr Alexi Winters at the Advanced Manufacturing Research Centre

 | <img src="https://github.com/zaraburton/Automated-eWaste-Unscrewing-Control-System/blob/main/readme_pictures/Automated_Phone_Unscrewing_Poster.png" width="1000"> |
 | :--: |